 Debris in the Grooves of Your Troy-Bilt Pulleys

-Debris can also buildup in the grooves of your pulley which causes stress on your mower belt when it needs to stretch around additional material.
+Debris can also build up in the grooves of your pulley which causes stress on your mower belt when it needs to stretch around additional material.
 Your riding mower belt can come off or snap.

 Oil or Rust on Your Riding Mower Belt

-Rust buildup on your deck and from your pulleys can collect on your belt causing it to become dry, more prone to cracking and coming off your riding mower.
+Rust buildup on your deck and from your pulleys can collect on your belt causing it to become dry, and more prone to cracking and coming off your riding mower.
 Oil buildup from an oil leak that dripped onto your deck can cause your belt to slip around the pulleys and come off as well

 Repair the oil leak or remove the rust around your pulleys.
 If your pulleys have a lot of rust on them, replace your pulleys.
 Once these items are taken care of, you must install a new riding mower deck belt.

 Riding mower deck belts can be pricey so the longer you can make them last, the better.
 Here are a few items that can extend the life of your riding lawn mower belt to keep it from prematurely wearing or breaking and coming off your mower:

 - Clean your mower deck after each mowing to remove debris